jofrysutanto/windsor-doc/docs/guides/basic.md

 ### Field Keys

-All fields declaration requires `key`, which is used in ACF to uniquely identify each fields.
+All fields declaration requires `key`, which is used in ACF to uniquely identify each field.
 Using ACF interface, these keys are generated for you.
 For your fields to work correctly all of these keys *must be globally unique*.

 ::: tip
-Don't confuse field `key` with `name`.
+Don't confuse `key` with `name`.
 You can have multiple fields sharing the same `name`.
 :::

 Fortunately with Windsor, you only need to declare a single `key` field at the root of your YAML field group file.
 The remaining keys are generated for you automatically.
 To ensure uniqueness, these keys are all namespaced based on their parents.